Professor Hayat Sindi inspires the aspiring scientists through an incredible story

-After finishing she school decided to move to London to pursue her passion for science.
+After finishing school she decided to move to London to pursue her passion for science.
 Despite not having any scientific experience, or even being able to speak English, Professor Sindi studied hard and became the first female from the Gulf to earn a PhD in biotechnology.

 Since then, she has accomplished and achieved several applaudable milestones.
-Throughout her journey, Professor Sindi overcame various challenges as well as creating some of her greatest achievements and she chose to share this very personal journey with our participants at the opening ceremony at LIYSF.
+Throughout her journey, Professor Sindi overcame various challenges as well as created some of her greatest achievements and she chose to share this very personal journey with our participants at the opening ceremony at LIYSF.